keyonvdelzen/keyonvdelzen/README.md

 ## 💡 Current Focus

-My recent endeavors involve diving into the back-end side of web development, as well as learning more about the ASP.NET framework.
+My recent endeavors involve diving into the back-end side of web development, as well as exploring the ASP.NET framework.

 ## 📫 Let's Connect